ph202107/nordlist/README.md

-Bash script to use with the NordVPN Linux CLI.
+Unofficial bash script to use with the NordVPN Linux CLI.
 Requires bash version 4 or greater.
 Tested with Linux Mint only (Debian/Ubuntu base).
 Fully customizable.